mnshimiyimana/alu-shell/io_redirections_and_filters/README.md

-Script that displays the content of the file.
+Script that displays the content of two files.
 ~
 ~
 ~